Jbwasse2/dotfiles/scripts/README.md

 ## Description

 ln - Here I keep my soft links, I use these to allow me to access directories without remembering where things actually are.
-In order to make this work add "export CDPATH=/Path/To/This/Folder/ln/"
+In order to make this work add "export CDPATH=/Path/To/This/Folder/ln/" to your bashrc file.

 python - various supporting python scripts.
 Will get its own README.md when needed.

 ### Wallpapers/Background
+My wallpapers can be downloaded here- https://drive.google.com/file/d/1P98qBWeYywfP-zrNp2Lqhhn62wzdiB6N/view?usp=sharing

 shuffleBGOnce - Changes the background once, does not loop.

 shuffleBGLoop - Changes the background every 2 hours and when it is run